codyheiser/codyheiser.github.io/index.md

 # Bio

-Ph.D. computational systems biologist interested in high-dimensional data modeling and integration towards the characterization of cancer initiation, progression, and microenvironmental co-evolution.
+Computational systems biology Ph.D. interested in high-dimensional data modeling and integration towards the characterization of cancer initiation, progression, and microenvironmental co-evolution.

 #### Links